DA’s Tradition of Self-Support

 How can I make a personal contribution?

 - Each individual DA member who is able is asked to contribute at each meeting so your local group has enough funds to pay rent, buy literature, sponsor special events, build a prudent reserve, and contribute to any Area Group, any Intergroup and the GSB.
 Even if you are unable to give, please keep coming back.
 The still-suffering debtor is the most important person in DA and all the efforts of both the GSO and the GSB serve you and help you and all compulsive debtors like you recover.
 Members who have experienced prosperity through recovery in DA are asked to put $5 in the basket at each meeting.
-Individuals can make separate contributions to the GSB of up to $5000 per year.
+Individuals can make separate contributions to the GSB of up to $5,000 per calendar year.
 Individuals may want to give directly to the GSB on a regular basis or to celebrate special occasions such as…

 - Prosperity contributions.
 If you receive a new job or a raise, pay off a debt, resolve a legal issue successfully, or are blessed in any other way through your recovery in DA, you may want to express your gratitude with a contribution.